 Brain Cancer in Cats

 Did you know that cats are at risk of getting cancer?
-They can even get many of the same types of cancer humans can get – including brain cancer.
+They can even get many of the same types of cancer that humans get – including brain cancer.

 The most common form of brain cancer in cats is a meningioma or a glioma.
 Older pets (five or more years old) have a higher risk of getting cancer and both sexes are equally vulnerable.